 The ERA 5 database is a public database provided by the ECMWF that has a global horizontal resolution of 31 km.
-The data include hourly frequency, wind speed at 100 meters and period starting in 1979.
-According to the ECMWF website, the series will soon be available from 1950 onwards.
+The data include hourly frequency, wind speed at 100 meters and period starting in 19792.

 In this study, the ERA 5 base was used only in the offshore wind analysis.